 4. When tucking, try to maintain your height rather than crunching yourself into a ball.

-Depth Tuck Jump Benefits
+Tuck Jump in the Depths Benefits

 Tuck jumps are mainly used to increase bilateral power output.